 The BDIAP was instrumental with colleagues in the Royal College of Pathologists in establishing the autonomous College of Pathologists of East Central and Southern Africa (COPECSA) and has continued to provide speakers and support for their annual meetings.

-The 16th East African British School of Pathology, October 2025
+The 16th East African British School of Pathology, March 2026

-Dr Jan von der Thusen, BDIAP President was invited to speak at the 14th East African British School of Pathology (EABSoP) in Naivasha, Kenya in February 2023.
+Dr Jan von der Thüsen, BDIAP President was invited to speak at the 14th East African British School of Pathology (EABSoP) in Naivasha, Kenya in February 2023.
 A report from the School is available here.